tferrari92/automate-all-the-things/README.md

 A hosted parallelism basically means that Azure will spin up a server in which to run your pipelines.
 You can purchase one or you can request a free parallelism by filling out [this form](https://aka.ms/azpipelines-parallelism-request).

 If you don't have a hosted parallelism, you will have to run the pipeline in a **self-hosted agent**.
-This means you'll install an Azure DevOps Agent on your local machine, which will recieve and execute the pipeline jobs.
+This means you'll install an Azure DevOps Agent on your local machine, which will receive and execute the pipeline jobs.

 To install a self-hosted agent on your machine, you can follow the official documentation [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install).